dwarvesf/playground/blockchain/Defi 1/¶ Definition/Swap.md

 tags: blockchain, defi
 ---

-# Swap

 ### Smart contract

 **Liquidity**
 A market broker or institution, which behaves as a market maker in a chosen asset class.
 Act at both ends of currency transactions. he sells and buys a particular asset at certain prices.
 He is making the market.

 Anything exists because there are buyers and sellers.
 If you sell without a buyer, you can't match orders.
 The opposite is true for the buying direction, when you want to buy but no one is selling, the transaction will not take place.
 If it was simply buyers and sellers transacting with each other without the need for Liquidity Providers, the order matching would take place very slowly, not as quickly as now, simply because it is difficult for buyers and sellers to match orders with each other. perfectly.